zayahwork/GlobalEmissions2023/README.md

-The top 100 global emissions for 2023 (countries only)
+The top 100 global emissions for 2023 using nyc3 digital ocean spaces public data